pajlads/DinkPlugin/README.md

 Dink allows you to export your current plugin configuration to the clipboard via the `::dinkexport` chat command.

-This export includes settings across all of the notifiers.
 You can share this produced JSON to friends who want to send similarly configured messages.

-If you want to include webhook URLs in the export, run the `::dinkexport all` chat command.
+This export includes settings across all of the notifiers, but omits webhook URLs.
+If you also want to include webhook URLs in the export, you can use the `all` parameter to the command: `::dinkexport all`.

-Alternatively, if you *only* want to export the webhook URLs, run the `::dinkexport webhooks` chat command.
+If you *only* want to export the webhook URLs, run the `::dinkexport webhooks` chat command.

-In addition, you can export just the settings for select notifiers.
+You can export just the settings for select notifiers.
 Simply run: `::dinkexport <notifier section header name without spaces>`.
 For example: `::dinkexport pet` or `::dinkexport collectionlog`.

-Further, you can combine arguments to export specific sets of settings.
-For example:
+#### Examples
+ - Export notifier settings, primary webhook URLs & webhook override URLs
+   `::dinkexport all`
-*Export Slayer & BA Gambles notifiers*: `::dinkexport slayer bagambles`
+ - Export Slayer & BA Gambles Notifier settings
+   `::dinkexport slayer bagambles`
-*Export webhook overrides only*: `::dinkexport WebhookOverrides`
+ - Export webhook overrides only
+   `::dinkexport webhookoverrides`
-*Export all webhooks & Levels notifier*: `::dinkexport webhooks levels`
+ - Export all webhooks & the Levels notifier settings:

-#### Available selectors:
- - `all`: Export everything
- - `webhooks`: Export primary webhook URLs & webhook overrides
- - `collectionlog`, `pet`, `levels`, `loot`, etc.: Export the settings of one notifier (syntax is: section header with spaces removed)
+   `::dinkexport webhooks levels`

 ### Import Configuration via `::dinkimport`